 That tells us much about inter-rater reliability:

-- People can rate only that they have given their attention.
+- People can rate only what they have given their attention to.

 - They are blind to that to which they do not attend.

 - People can’t understand how anyone could miss the aspect to which they have given their attention.